oroinc/documentation/commerce/dev_guide/other/how_to_enable_https.rst

     single: HTTPS
     single: HTTPS; Enable HTTPS

-How to enable https
+How to Enable https
 ===================

 *Used application: OroPlatform 1.7*

 There are two ways to enable HTTPS:

-Configuring routes
+Configuring Routes
 ------------------

 If you want to secure some routes and make sure that they are always accessed via the HTTPS protocol,